azdabat/Offensive-Security-Methodology/PART1_HTTP_JSON_XML_RCE.md

 # Offensive Security RCE Field Manual — Part 1
 ## HTTP, JSON & XML RCE (2025 Edition)
 *A deep-dive into modern Remote Code Execution attack surfaces, delivery methods, real-world attacker workflow, and offensive security tradecraft.*
 ---
+# LEGAL DISCLAIMER
+This document is for **authorized offensive testing, red teaming, cyber defense training, and research only**.
+Do not use these techniques without explicit written permission.
+Unauthorized testing is illegal.
+---

 # Table of Contents